Collecting and Crafting with Sea Glass

 What is Sea Glass or Beach Glass?

-I was first introduced to sea glass collecting by a year-around resident of one of North Carolina’s quaintest beaches, Ocean Isle Beach.
+I was first introduced to sea glass collecting by my sister, a prominent realtor and a year-round resident of one of North Carolina’s quaintest beaches, Ocean Isle Beach.
 She was agog with the hobby and gave me a call to encourage my participation.

 “Try to find a red piece.
 Blue is good too.
 Call me and let me know what you find.”